 The Difficult Run parking area is adjacent to Georgetown Pike in Great Falls.
 Many cars motor along this road at a good clip, so be careful entering and exiting the lot.

-You’ll find there is room in the lot for maybe 25 cars.
+There is room in the lot for maybe 25 cars.
 This seems like a lot of parking, but not on a Saturday morning at 10 am.
 The parking area will be at capacity.

-I completed this hike on a recent Friday morning.
+I completed this hike on a Friday morning.
 Even at 7:30 am, there were already two or three cars.
 The trailhead for this hike is at the back of the parking lot.

 Once you proceed past Georgetown Pike, you will officially enter Great Falls Park.
 As if by magic, the roaring sounds of cars and trucks seem to melt away.